-2017 Maui Fair
+2025 Maui Fair

-2017’s Maui Fair will honor its rich past with both nods to its olden customs and bows to its present and future.
+2025’s Maui Fair will honor its rich past with both nods to its old customs and bows to its present and future.
 The horse races that dominated its grounds may no longer be in action, but in its place will be a cornucopia of delights, including the first Fried Rice Challenge (with donations going to the Shriners Hospitals for Children Patient Transportation Fund), a LEGO competition, a merry-go-round, magic maze, super slide, and wave swinger—and, of course, the proverbial symbol of county fairs: a towering Ferris wheel.

 Maui Fair during the daytime